 Children create detailed sketch books to record their observations, sketch and practise different techniques and use them to review and revisit ideas.
 To enrich the Art curriculum we invite local artists to school and use our local environment .
 Art is accessible to all children, regardless of ability, and is a fully inclusive subject as children are taught to take pride in their efforts and appreciate the work of others.

 We celebrate children’s work through displays around school, increasing their sense of enjoyment and achievement and showcasing the progression of skills across the year groups.

 Last academic year the children took part in an Arts Award, in conjunction with local community Arts company '20Twenty'.
 As part of this project the children enjoyed a fantastic visit to The Royal Opera House in London to watch The Nutcracker.
 They also had visits from a television production company who showed them some of their 'behind the scenes' work.

-During March 2022, the Arts Award moderator came to see the work the children had produced as part of the project and reported that "it is very evident that the young people involved have enjoyed and engaged brilliantly with some rich arts experiences and that as a result they have produced thoughtful, reflective and creative responses....this is a fantastic project.
+The Arts Award moderator came to see the work the children had produced as part of the project and reported that "it is very evident that the young people involved have enjoyed and engaged brilliantly with some rich arts experiences and that as a result they have produced thoughtful, reflective and creative responses....this is a fantastic project.
 Well done..."

 The following video was made by the East Anglia schools who took part in the TEFAT tour!